Mtwod/thp_w07_eventbrite_like/README.md

 The project of the week is to develop a website, with most of the functionalities of the previous gossip project.
 We will implement more as days goes during this week.

+Here the link to my [EventBrite like website](https://mw-eventbrite-like.herokuapp.com/) hosted on Heroku.

 ## Description

 This is the start of a website similar to eventbrite, in its functionalities, such as :